 My name is Linda Pouliot and I am the co-author of Grieving Forward: Death Happened, Now What?
 A Practical Guide for Healing & Understanding the Grief Process.

 What I discovered is that when you understand the grief process, which is what is normal for grief, it’s possible and easier to successfully navigate your personal healing journey.
-Additionally, I was able use this same information to help my children in their individual grieving and healing journeys.
-My children are now grown.
-We did the hard work of grief.
+Additionally, I was able use this same information to help my children navigate their individual grieving and healing journeys.
+My children are now grown with families of their own.
 Healing took time, but it did happen for all three of us.
 I want the same for you and your family.
-And, it’s important to know that healing does not mean forgetting your loved one.

 The content of the book and my educational workshops are based on my personal experience, what I have learned from others over the years, and my on-going research.
-There is always something new to learn about both the grieving and healing process.
 Check out the Now What?
 Blog and the Grieving Forward Death Happened, Now What?
 Facebook page.

 Thank you for spending this time with me.